octoml/octoai-textgen-cookbook/doctalk/README.md

 ### Environment Setup

-Make sure you have the `.env` file in the project's `2_langchain` directory, following this template:
+Make sure you have the `.env` file in the project's `langchain` directory, following this template:

 ```
 PINECONE_API_KEY=YOUR-TOKEN